-This design by Michael Bodiam for menswear label Mr Porter is the perfect blend of playful, unique and functional.
-The items displayed in the email have been presented a paper map which helps construct the idea that these items are all necessary for travelling.
+This design by Michael Bodiam for menswear label Mr. Porter is the perfect blend of playful, unique, and functional.
+The items displayed in the email have been presented a paper map which helps construct the idea that these items are all necessary for traveling.
 A clever and playful layout could be what you need to help your email stand out.

 This template example from Advolocaru binds the information within a letter an envelope to capture the feeling of receiving hard copy mail.
 This simple graphic helps order the information neatly while still giving it a creative and personal touch.

 Consider how your audience will consume the email, likely by quickly scrolling down the email and skimming the content at first.
 This design by the Banana Republic plays on this scroll-and-skim action by including a slow reveal of the main type that leads toward a punchy call to action link.
 A simple way to enhances your users’ experience.

 A direct design can get you somewhere quick, but a more indirect design can get you somewhere great.
 This email by J.Crew has opted to not show any of their products, a bold move for an apparel company.
 Instead, they have used a simple photo of a fortune cookie with a quirky ‘fortune’ that also acts as a call to action.
 Within email design, a more indirect approach to selling your product and brand is riskier, but if done well can have a great payoff.